Vander Apartments → Oslo Travel Guide → Where to stay in Oslo

 Close to: parks, cafés, Sentrum connections

-Good to know: authentic Oslo atmosphere
+Good to know: a more authentic Oslo rhythm with easy access to highlights

 Ideal stay length: 2–6 nights